reasklika/connect4/README.md

-# connect4
+# Connect-Four
-# the famous connect four game in python created by Rea Sklika, Sarkis Samouelian, Vasileios Pournaras
+# The famous connect four game in python.